elastic/kibana/packages/kbn-server-route-repository-client/README.md

 # @kbn/server-route-repository-client

-This package contains the browser side parts of the `@kbn/server-route-repository` package.
+Extension of `@kbn/server-route-repository` with the browser side parts of the `@kbn/server-route-repository` package.